Background pattern

 Do not take Grazax:

-• If you have severe asthma (diagnosed by your doctor).
+• if you have severe asthma (diagnosed by your doctor).

-• If you have cancer.
+• if you have cancer.

-• If you have severe inflammation in the mouth.
+• if you have severe inflammation in the mouth.

 Warnings and precautions:

-Consult your doctor before starting to take Grazax
+Talk to your doctor before starting to take Grazax

-• If you have previously had an allergic reaction related to the injection of a grass pollen allergen extract.
+• if you have previously had an allergic reaction related to the injection of a grass pollen allergen extract.

 Children